i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/flamingo-carotene-modules.md

 // Copied content from the README to work on from here -----

-Flamingo-Carotene is a collection of packages, which are "self-registered" - and can be combined by personal or project needs.
+Flamingo Carotene is a collection of modules, which are "self-registered" - and can be combined by personal or project needs.

-There are basicly 2 kind of flamingo-carotene packages:
+There are basically 2 kind of Flamingo Carotene modules:

 * __Builder and Build-Helper__